strongjz/aws-big-data-study/emr.md

 ##### Security

+* IAM policies - allow or deny permissions for IAM users and groups to perform actions.
+Policies can be combined with tagging to control access on a cluster-by-cluster basis.

+* IAM roles for EMRFS requests to Amazon S3 - You can control whether cluster users can access files from within Amazon EMR based on user, group, or the location of EMRFS data in Amazon S3.

+* IAM roles - The Amazon EMR service role, instance profile, and service-linked role control how Amazon EMR is able to access other
+AWS services.
+For more information, see Configure IAM Roles for Amazon EMR Permissions to AWS Services.

+* Kerberos - You can set up Kerberos to provide strong authentication through secret-key cryptography.

+* SSH - provides a secure way for users to connect to the command line on cluster instances.
+It also provides tunneling to view web interfaces that applications host on the master node.
+Clients can authenticate using Kerberos or an Amazon EC2 key pair.

+* Data encryption - You can implement data encryption to help protect data at rest in Amazon S3 and in cluster instance storage, and data in transit.
+For more information, see Encrypt Data in Transit and At Rest.
+You can also use a custom Amazon Linux AMI to encrypt the EBS root device volume of cluster instances.

-Security groups - you can use your own to isolate EMR clusters.
+* Security groups - you can use your own to isolate EMR clusters.
 Can also add additional groups to allow ssh, etc.
 IAM Roles - can use custom roles